[ This post contains excerpts from the Department of Energy document “Large power transformers and the U.S. electric grid”.

-[Large power transformers are essential critical infrastructure to the electric grid, and are huge, weighing up to 820,000 pounds.
-If large power transformers are destroyed by a geomagnetic disturbance (GMD) electromagnetic pulse (EMP), cyber-attack, sabotage, severe weather, floods, or simply old age, the electric grid could be down in a region for 6 months to 2 years.
-This is because the USA imports 85% of them, there is competition with other nations for limited production and raw materials such as special grade electrical steel, a high cost ranging from $2.5 to $10 million dollars (including transport/installation), require close supervision, and are custom built, with long lead times to design, bid, manufacture, and deliver.
+Large power transformers are essential critical infrastructure to the electric grid, and are huge, weighing up to 820,000 pounds.
+If large power transformers are destroyed by a geomagnetic disturbance (GMD) electromagnetic pulse (EMP), cyber-attack, sabotage, severe weather, floods, or simply old age, parts or all of the electric grid could be down in a region for 6 months to 2 years.
+This is because the USA imports 85% of them, there is competition with other nations for limited production and raw materials such as special grade electrical steel, a high cost ranging from $2.5 to $10 million dollars (including transport/installation), and they are custom built, with long lead times to design, bid, manufacture, and deliver, with components depending on long foreign production and supply chains.
 The United States large power transformers are aging faster than they’re being replaced, and even more are needed for new intermittent renewable generation, which has the potential to damage them if not integrated carefully into the existing electric grid.
 There are possibly tens of thousands of LPT’s in America, mostly built between 1954 and 1978, so an increasing percentage of these aging LPT’s will need to be replaced within the next few decades.
-Alice Friedemann, www.energyskeptic.com]

 The U.S. electric power grid serves one of the Nation’s critical life-line functions on which many other critical infrastructure depend, and the destruction of this infrastructure can cause a significant impact on national security and the U.S. economy.
 The U.S. electric power grid faces a wide variety of threats, including natural, physical, cyber, and space weather.
 LPTs are large, custom-built electric infrastructure.
 If several LPTs were to fail at the same time, it could be challenging to quickly replace them.